robinwersich/DTC-2021-iPregel/README.md

 # Complex Networks 2021 - iPregel

 This repository is part of the iPregel project during the Complex Networks Seminar in 2021.
-It captures the [iPregel repository](https://github.com/capellil/iPregel) in the state of June 24th, 2021 in the `iPregel` directory with modifications made by us.
+It captures part of the [iPregel repository](https://github.com/capellil/iPregel) in the state of June 24th, 2021 in the `iPregel` directory with modifications made by us.
+We removed parts of the repository not relevant for our project and did some minor bugfixes and added some command line parameters to the three executables.

 ## Goal

 We want to to examine the performance and usability of iPregel compared to networkit, a standard graph library.
-In addition, we want to analyse 4 networks of our choice in terms of node importance measures and compare the results with classical node importance measures.
+In addition, we want to analyse 4 networks of our choice in terms of node importance measures and compare the results with classical measures of node importance.

 ## How to reproduce our results